|Classes of Jorge Castro||>||UsagiMQ||>||README.md||>||Download|

 > $usa=new UsagiMQ($IPREDIS,$PORT,$DATABASE);

-$IPREDIS indicates the IP of where is the redis server. $PORT indicates the REDIS port. $DATABASE (optional), indicates the database of redis (0 is the default value)
+$IPREDIS indicates the IP of where is the Redis server. $PORT (optional) indicates the REDIS port (default value 6379) $DATABASE (optional), indicates the database of Redis (0 is the default value)